databio/pepatac/docs/tutorial.md

 ## **1.1: `PEPATAC` pipeline**

 To begin, we need to get the `PEPATAC` pipeline itself.
 The pipeline is hosted on [github](https://github.com/databio/pepatac).
-If you don't have [git installed, they have installation instructions located here](https://git-scm.com/download/linux), and here is a [brief introduction to git](https://guides.github.com/introduction/git-handbook/).
-To install the pipeline, you can use one of the following methods:
+If you don't have git installed, follow the [git installation instructions](https://git-scm.com/download/linux), and here is a [brief introduction to git](https://guides.github.com/introduction/git-handbook/).
+To install PEPATAC, you can use one of the following methods:

 * using SSH:
 ```